Home | About me | Contact | What's new | Privacy | Search

 Interstate 27 extension

-I-27TxDOT commissioned a study during the mid '90s to investigate extending I‑27 south from Lubbock.
+I-2TxDOT commissioned a study during the mid '90s to investigate extending I‑27 south from Lubbock.
 Three corridors were considered: US 87/SH 349 to Midland, a Sweetwater-San Angelo-Junction corridor connecting to I‑10, and another corridor through Big Spring to I‑10 at Ozona.
 The study concluded that there was not enough traffic at that time, or projected, to warrant an extension of I‑27 for the foreseeable future.
 Instead, a package of upgrades to US 385, SH 349, US 87, and US 84 was recommended.

 Over the years, additional studies have been done on this "Ports-to-Plains" corridor.
-Those reports have also concluded that , while there is support from many stakeholders for an Interstate, an upgrade to a full Interstate is still not warranted in this corridor.
+Those reports have also concluded that, while there is support from many stakeholders for an Interstate, an upgrade to a full Interstate is still not warranted in this corridor.
 Instead, various options including bypasses, intersection improvements, additional lanes on existing roads, and ITS measures were recommended.

+During the 2019 Texas legislative session, a bill was passed and later signed into law that directed TxDOT to once again study an extension of I‑27 from Lubbock to Laredo.
+But in 2022, Congress passed a law designating the entire corridor from Laredo to Raton, New Mexico, as future Interstate 27.
 You can read more at the Ports-to-Plains coalition website.

-During the 2019 legislative session, a bill was passed and later signed into law that directed TxDOT to once again study an extension of I-27 from Lubbock to Laredo.

 State highways

-State Highway marker The State Highway system includes State Highways (SH), Loops (LP), and Spurs (SP).
-There are also Park Roads and Business Routes as well as a few "one-off" designations: OSR (Old San Antonio Road) near Bryan, NASA Road 1 leading to the Johnson Space Center, and Beltway 8 around Houston.
+SH 151The State Highway system includes State Highways (SH), Loops, and Spurs.
+There are also Park Roads and Business Routes, as well as a few "one-off" designations: OSR (Old San Antonio Road) near Bryan, NASA Road 1 leading to the Johnson Space Center, and Beltway 8 around Houston.

 "Loop"

 A term you are sure to hear across the state is "Loop".
 Even when they're Interstates, you'll usually hear beltways and other bypasses referred to as "Loop" such-and-such.
 For example, I‑410 around San Antonio is usually called "Loop 410", and I‑610 in Houston is known simply as "The Loop" (usually with the cardinal location inserted, e.g. "the West Loop.")
-However, there is an official state highway designation of "Loop (LP)".
-This category includes many routes that are not even circular!
+However, there is an official state highway designation of "Loop" ("SL", or sometimes "LP".)
+This category includes many routes that are not even circular.
 Short state highways whose main purpose is to connect two or more highways are usually designated as a Loop.
-A good example is Loop 1 (MoPac Expressway) in Austin: it is basically straight and runs pretty much through the heart of the city, but it connects several US, SH, and FM routes along the way.
+A good example is Loop 1 (MoPac Expressway) in Austin — it is basically straight and runs pretty much through the heart of the city, but it connects several US, SH, and FM routes along the way.
+The state's shortest highway, Loop 168 in Tenaha, is one block long through the center of town and serves to connect two other state highways.

 Business Routes

-US 90 (A) BusinessHow Texas marks business routes is unique.
+How Texas marks business routes is unique.
 Firstly, TxDOT often (but not always) puts a small letter at the bottom of the business route shields (see example to the right.)
-This letter indicates which branch in the series for the parent highway that particular segment is.
+This letter indicates which branch that particular segment is in the series for the parent highway.
 For example, US 90 passes through several towns.
 The business route through the first town would be labeled "A", the one through the next town labeled "B", and so on, with the lettering starting at the western or northern end of the route.
 Letters are often skipped to reserve them for possible future intermediate additions.

 Secondly, on US business routes, TxDOT often does not use the "BUS" or "BUSINESS" plaque mounted above the US route marker.
-Rather, the word "BUSINESS" is typically integrated within the US shield above the number, as shown to the right above.
+Rather, the word "BUSINESS" is frequently integrated within the US shield above the number, as shown to the right above.

-Business Interstate Loop 35 Interstate Business Loops were fairly rare in Texas until the state decommissioned all US highways that were completely coexistent with Interstates in 1991.
+Business Interstate 35Business Interstate Loops were fairly rare in Texas until the state decommissioned all US highways that were completely concurrent with Interstates in 1991.
 Along those Interstates, the US route had previously provided the parent route for the business routes.
-For example, where I-35 and US 81 coexisted, the business route through towns along the way were designed as Business US 81.
-Those have since been replaced with Interstate Business Loops.
+For example, where I‑35 and US 81 coexisted, the business route through towns along the way were designed as Business US 81.
+Those have since been replaced with Business Interstate Loops.

 Park roads